 I am associate professor and director of the International Development Program at the Graduate School of Public and International Affairs at the University of Pittsburgh.
-My research explores questions of governance in fragile states with a geographical focus on Central and South Asia and the former Soviet Union.
+My research explores questions of governance, public administration, and local institutions with a geographical focus on Central and South Asia and the former Soviet Union.
 My first book, Informal Order and the State in Afghanistan, was published by Cambridge University Press in 2016.
 A second book manuscript, Land, the State, and War: Property Rights and Political Order in Afghanistan (with Ilia Murtazashvili) is under revision.
-My current projects include research related to the (unexpected) role of bureaucracy in fragile states, social institutions in weak states, as well as the geopolitics of Central Eurasia.
+My current projects include research related to the (unexpected) role of bureaucracy in conflict-affected states, local governance and social institutions in Central Asia, and the geopolitics of Central Eurasia.
 I also serve as an elected member of the Central Eurasian Studies Society executive board.

 My research reflects extensive field experience: I have lived on the ground for five years in former Soviet Central Asia and about three years in Afghanistan.
 I have collected diverse types of original data employing a wide range of tools to answer important policy questions ranging from ethnographic fieldwork, interviews, focus group discussions, public opinion surveys, as well as field experiments.

 In addition to academic endeavors, I remain deeply engaged in public policy.
 For three years, I served as a democracy and governance officer for the U.S. Agency for International Development in Tashkent, Uzbekistan, a Peace Corps Volunteer for two years in Samarkand, Uzbekistan, and for more than a year as a Senior Research Officer at the Afghanistan Research and Evaluation Unit.
 I have served as and advisor for a number of organization including the World Bank, U.S. Agency for International Development, U.S. Department of Defense, the United Nations Development Program, and UNICEF.

 I received a B.S. in Foreign Service from Georgetown University in in 1997, an M.A. in Agricultural and Applied Economics from the University of Wisconsin—Madison in 2006, and a Ph.D. in Political Science from the University of Wisconsin—Madison in 2009.